somegenericdev/hackernewsd/README.md

 ﻿# hackernewsd

-Daemon that notifies you of any stories that match your list of queries.
+Daemon that exposes an RSS feed containing any stories that match your list of queries.

 # Install - Windows